dapr/docs/daprdocs/content/en/reference/components-reference/supported-cryptography/kubernetes-secrets.md

 ## Component format

-The purpose of this component is to load keys that are stored as Kubernetes secrets.
+The purpose of this component is to load the Kubernetes secret named after the key name.

 {{% alert title="Note" color="primary" %}}
 This component uses the cryptographic engine in Dapr to perform operations.
 Although keys are never exposed to your application, Dapr has access to the raw key material.